 By the numbers, both the Amex Gold and the Chase Sapphire Preferred Card take three categories – and one is a tie.
 But every cardholder should weigh each of these individual categories differently.

-Deciding between the Amex Gold and Chase Sapphire Preferred card should be based on which categories you value the most.
+Deciding between the *chase sapphire preferred* and the *amex gold card* should boil down to which categories you value the most.
 While there are pros and cons to either, both cards offer a strong value proposition for travelers and could easily deserve a spot in your wallet.

 You left out one important point: Service.